ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 Wife: **Hannah (Thatcher) Eastman Mills** (1825?, died Brooktondale NY, Feb 25, 1917).
 Married on Dec 30, 1896.
 (No children from the marriage to Edward.)

 Notes:
+  - The only source of Horace's exact date of death is a listing from Evergreen Hill Cemetery, so this date should be verified.
   - Edward's middle name Hallock was his Mother's maiden name.
   - Jonas was Edward's father's name.
-  - Edward had a sister named Emily that he may have named his daughter after.
+  - Edward had a sister named Emily who may have lent her name to Edward's daughter.

-[^1]: Brookton was renamed to Brooktondale in 1926.
-See [Historical Names]({{< relref "#historical-names" >}}).
-In general, I will use "Brooktondale" unless in the given context, the historical name will make more sense.
-Since death records obviously reference historical names, I have preserved them here so as not to create confusion.

 ### Burials